Lewis & ClarkLaw School

 Specializations

-Students may receive either a general Public Interest Certificate or specialize in the following areas of law:
+Students may receive either a general Public Interest Certificate or pursue a topical focus in the following areas of law:

 • Consumer Law